buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcDoorType.md

 > NOTE  The product representations are defined as representation maps (at the level of the supertype _IfcTypeProduct_, which gets assigned by an element occurrence instance through the _IfcShapeRepresentation.Item[1]_ being an _IfcMappedItem_.

-Occurrences of the _IfcDoorType_ within building models are represented by instances of _IfcDoor_ or _IfcDoorStandardCase_.
+Occurrences of the _IfcDoorType_ within building models are represented by instances of _IfcDoor_.

 > HISTORY  New entity in IFC4.
 The entity _IfcDoorType_ replaces the previous definition _IfcDoorStyle_ (which is deprecated in IFC4).